-Galaxy of leaders attend Karunanidhi statue unveiling in Chennai

-Sonia Gandhi unveils Karunanidhi statue at DMK headquarters
+Sonia Gandhi unveils Karunanidhi statue, Opposition unity on display in Chennai

 Chennai, Dec 16: United Progressive Alliance chairperson Sonia Gandhi on Sunday unveiled the statue of late DMK patriarch M Karunanidhi at the DMK headquarters in Chennai in the presence of senior opposition leaders.